zhannamatuzak/six-scoops-ice-cream/README.md

  1. The ```scoops``` variable was not mention as global in function.

-  *Solutions:* declare variable as global inside the function.
+  *Solutions:* declare the variable as global inside the function.

 ```
 def scoops_number():